Towards Hodge Theoretic Characterizations of 2d Rational SCFTs: Preliminaries

-For any bosonic CFT for $(T^m;G,B)$, both the left-mover and right-mover chiral algebras contain the direct sum of $m$ copies of the Heisenberg Lie algebra.
-Different choices of the data $G, B$ correspond to different choices of the set of representations of the $m+m$ Heisenberg Lie algebras.
-For further details, we refer the reader to \cite{Kapustin:2000aa}. \\ \\ {\bf A bosonic CFT is rational} when both the left-mover (holomorphic) chiral algebra and the right-mover (anti-holomorphic) chiral algebra are rational, meaning that both of the two vertex operator algebras have a finite number of distinct irreducible modules \cite[p.90]{frenkel2004vertex}. \\ \\ {\bf A torus ($T^m$) compactification is rational} for the data $G$ and $B$ if both of the holomorphic and anti-holomorphic vertex operator algebras are larger than $m$ copies of the Heisenberg Lie algebras to the extent that each of the vertex operator algebras becomes the vertex operator algebra of a rank-$m$ even positive definite lattice. \\ \\ {\bf An $\mathcal N=(1,1)$ SCFT (as a countable noun) associated to the data $(M; G, B)$} , where $M$ is a real manifold, $G$ a Ricci-flat Riemann metric on $M$, and $B$ a closed 2-form on $M$, is an $\mathcal N=(1,1)$ SCFT (a countable noun) determined uniquely by the data $(M; G, B)$.
-An $\mathcal N=(1,1)$ SCFT is a set of information that includes \begin{enumerate} \item two vertex operator superalgebras (one for left-mover (holomorphic) and the other for right-mover (anti-holomorphic)), each one of which contains an $\mathcal N=1$ superconformal algebra; \item a set of representations under the mutually commuting algebras. \end{enumerate} The states in the left-mover (resp. right-mover) vertex operator superalgebra correspond to all the states of the total Hilbert space of the SCFT whose right-mover (resp. left-mover) conformal weight is zero.
-Those vertex operator superalgebras are called the left-mover and right-mover {\it chiral superalgebra of the SCFT}.
-This definition does not rule out an $\mathcal N=(1,1)$ SCFT whose chiral superalgebra contains an $\mathcal N=2$ (or more) superconformal algebra. \\ \\ {\bf For a set of data $(M;G,B;I)$}, such that $(M;G, B)$ is as above, and $I$ is a complex structure compatible with $G$, and $(M,G,I)$ is K\"{a}hler, the $\mathcal N=(1,1)$ SCFT has a special property: Each one of the left-mover and right-mover chiral superalgebras contains an $\mathcal N=2$ superconformal algebra.
-In fact, there is a unique way to specify the vertex operator with conformal-weight $1$ from the data $I$ such that the $\mathcal N=1$ superconformal algebra is enhanced to an $\mathcal N=2$ superconformal algebra.
-We refer the reader to \cite{VanEnckevort:2003qc} for more information. \\ \\ {\bf An $\mathcal N=(1,1)$ SCFT is rational} when both the left-mover and right-mover chiral superalgebras have finitely many distinct irreducible modules.
-It is clear that the rationality of an $\mathcal N=(1,1)$ SCFT depends on the entire chiral superalgebra determined by the data $(M;G,B)$, and not by the $\mathcal N=(2,2)$ superconformal algebra determined by the data $(M;G,B;I)$.
-It is also a known fact that the $\mathcal N=(1,1)$ SCFT for $(T^m;G,B)$ is rational if and only if a torus compactification for (i.e., bosonic CFT for) the same set of data $(T^m;G,B)$ is rational.
+{\bf An $\mathcal N=(1,1)$ SCFT} (as a countable noun) {\bf associated with the data $(M; G, B)$}, where $M$ is a real manifold, $G$ a Ricci-flat Riemannian metric on $M$, and $B$ a closed 2-form on $M$: It is an $\mathcal N=(1,1)$ SCFT (a countable noun) determined uniquely in string theory by the data $(M; G, B)$.
+An $\mathcal N=(1,1)$ SCFT is a set of information that includes (but is not exhausted by) \begin{enumerate} \item two vertex operator superalgebras (one for left-mover (holomorphic) and the other for right-mover (anti-holomorphic)), each one of which contains an $\mathcal N=1$ superconformal algebra, and \item a set of representations under the mutually (anti-)commuting algebras. \end{enumerate} The states in the left-mover (resp. right-mover) vertex operator superalgebra must correspond to all the states in ${\cal H}_{\rm tot}$ whose right-mover (resp. left-mover) conformal weight is zero.
+These vertex operator superalgebras are called the left-mover and right-mover {\it chiral superalgebra of the SCFT}.
+This definition does not rule out an $\mathcal N=(1,1)$ SCFT whose chiral superalgebra contains an $\mathcal N=2$ (or more) superconformal algebra.